Walking, hiking, and geocaching

 Geocaching is a great way to discover new areas of the city, get some exercise while you walk or hike to the find the treasures.
 For geocaching, you will need a handheld GPS devices or a Smart phone with a GPS application.
 People hide boxes filled with small trinkets at various locations around the city and enter the coordinates on a Geocaching website.
 You search for the coordinates and follow clues to the exact location of the treasure.
 If you are new to geocaching, try a class at one of the Vancouver community centres.

-The City designs and builds safe, nature-rich paths that encourage you to explore Vancouver without using your car through the Greenways program.
+We design and build safe, nature-rich paths that encourage you to explore Vancouver without using your car through the Greenways program.

 Find walking lessons and classes offered at Park Board community centres.
 Learn to walk without injury, participate in a hike or walking tour, learn about geocaching, and more.